BYD C9

 The BYD C9 is a battery electric coach manufactured by the Chinese automaker BYD.

 History

 Since 2010, BYD Auto, the global leader in electric vehicles, builds buses with electric drive.

 The construction of battery buses focused until 2015 exclusively on city bus used in short-distance traffic with the usually reduced level of comfort in these vehicles.
-With the presentation of BYD C9 in January 2015 at the bus fair UMA Motorcoach EXPO in New Orleans, for the first time an electric touring coach was introduced, which is also suitable for urban traffic.
+With the presentation of the BYD C9 in January 2015 at the bus fair UMA Motorcoach EXPO in New Orleans, for the first time an electric touring coach was introduced, which is also suitable for urban traffic.